Last Updated on 06/04/2025

 When to Disavow Links?

 Search engines can be advised not to include certain links referring to your website when determining their rankings by disavowing them.
-Disavowing links may be a helpful tactic if your website has links from spammy or low-quality websites that could harm your search engine results.
+Disavowing links may be helpful if your website has links from spammy or low-quality websites that could harm your search engine results.
 According to Google, most websites won’t need to disavow links, and only in specific situations should they be done so.

 Here are some examples of when you can disavow links.